firstbirdtech/api-docs/source/includes/_concepts.md

 }
 ```

-At Firstbird we want to provide a powerful REST API which allows easy navigation through our services.
+For the Employee Referrals application, we want to provide a powerful REST API which allows easy navigation through our services.
 Therefore we do not simply add the IDs of referenced resources to our responses but also provide links where you can find more detailed information about the referenced resource.
 If you take a look at the example response fields, you can see that fields do not provide detailed information but only the reference to it.
 All objects contain their ID in `id` property and a link to the REST API Resource in property `href`.

 > The following example shows expanded fields: